TryGhost/gatsby-starter-ghost/.github/ISSUE_TEMPLATE/---bug-report.md

 ---
-name: "\U0001F41B Bug report"
+name: "Bug report"
 about: Report reproducible software issues so we can improve

 ---

-Welcome to the Gatsby Starter Ghost GitHub repo! 👋🎉
+Welcome to the Gatsby Starter Flotiq recipes GitHub repo!

-We use GitHub only for bug reports 🐛

-Anything else should be posted to https://forum.ghost.org 👫

 For questions related to the usage of Gatsby or GraphQL, please check out their docs at https://www.gatsbyjs.org/ and https://graphql.org/

-🚨For support, help & questions use https://forum.ghost.org/c/help 💡For feature requests & ideas you can post and vote on https://forum.ghost.org/c/Ideas
+For support, help, questions, requests and ideas use https://discord.gg/FwXcHnX

-If your issue is with Gatsby.js itself, please report it at the Gatsby repo ➡️ https://github.com/gatsbyjs/gatsby/issues/new.
+If your issue is with Gatsby.js itself, please report it at the Gatsby repo https://github.com/gatsbyjs/gatsby/issues/new.

 ### Issue Summary